 5 – Redbud (Cercis canadensis)

-Eastern Redbud’s delicate heart shaped green leaves turn strikingly yellow in fall, and the tree’s irregular branching patterns are eye-catching in winter.
-The gorgeous, magenta-pink, early spring blossoms attract early season butterflies and other nectar-seeking insects.
-The flowers also have special value to native bees, its primary pollinators.
-Chickadee, northern cardinal, and rose-breasted grosbeak eat the seeds.
+Eastern Redbud’s delicate heart-shaped green leaves turn strikingly yellow in fall, and the tree’s irregular branching patterns are eye-catching in winter.
+The gorgeous, magenta-pink, early spring blossoms attract early-season butterflies and other nectar-seeking insects.
+The flowers also have special value to native bees, their primary pollinators.
+Chickadee, northern cardinals, and rose-breasted grosbeak eat the seeds.
 Redbud hosts 19 species of butterflies and moths including Henry’s elfin.

 6 – Sumac (Rhus species)